RanaWaleed1991/IT-HelpDesk-Labs/Core_OS_Skills/Basic_Network_Troubleshooting/lab01_Network_Troubleshooting.md

 ---

 ## Overview
-In this lab, I practiced troubleshooting network issues on a Windows 10 VM.
+In this lab, I practiced:
+- Troubleshooting network issues on a Windows 10 VM.
-I captured a healthy baseline, then intentionally misconfigured DNS and the default gateway to simulate real-world problems.
+- I captured a healthy baseline, then intentionally misconfigured DNS and the default gateway to simulate real-world problems.
-Finally, I documented how each issue was diagnosed and resolved.
+- Finally, I documented how each issue was diagnosed and resolved.

 ---